 9.4.1 Bidders are advised that following a preliminary evaluation by the Owner of the bids, the potential low Bidder (including the project management team members per Project Requirements 00 74 13) may be invited to an interview with the Owner.
 At such time, the Bidder may be asked to address the following questions, and also may be asked to provide documentary evidence supporting the Constructor’s responses.

-Has the Bidder successfully completed projects in similar inpatient/clinic environments that have included a level of infection control similar to Level IV as defined by section 01 35 33 - Interim Infection Control Measures?
+Has the Bidder successfully completed projects in similar inpatient/clinic environments that have included a level of infection control similar to Level IV as defined by section 01 35 33 - Infection Control Risk Assessment (ICRA) Project Requirements?
 Can Bidder supply references from Owners of those projects, if requested?
 [Use on UIHC projects only]

 (FORMAL AND INFORMAL)